29th Workshop on Aggression: Aggression, Media, and Digital Technologies

 (Cyber-)Hate and Discrimination

-Sohni Siddiqui, Anja Schultze-Krumbholz, Şahin CİNCİOĞLU, Charu Kriti, Mahwish Kamran, Zartashia Kynat Javaid, Muhammad Kamran: Preventing Bullying among Children With Disabilities: A Cross-Cultural Perspective From Five Asian Countries
+Sohni Siddiqui, Anja Schultze-Krumbholz, Şahin CİNCİOĞLU, Charu Kriti, Mahwish Kamran, Zartashia Kynat Javaid, Muhammad Kamran: Preventing Bullying Among Children With Disabilities: A Cross-Cultural Perspective From Five Asian Countries

-Ben Nangle, Juliette Cayrel: Femonationalism and Anti-Feminist Discourses in Memetic and Institutional Far-Right Communication
+Ben Nangle, Juliette Cayrel: Femonationalism and Anti-Feminist Discourses in Memetic and Institutional Far-Right Communication"

 Camelia Cmeciu: Social Media Influencer Transgressions and the Dynamics of Hate Speech Related to Food Waste